Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 - destruction of the body through uncontrollable behaviors like gluttony

-- destruction of essential relationships most apparent in effects like wars, broken families and homelessness.
+- destruction of essential relationships most apparent in effects like broken families, homelessness, unjust societies and war.

 Someone who has truly embraced the free gift of salvation, i.e. is connected to God’s Spirit, will show it in their conversion from sinfulness / disconnectedness to righteousness / healthy relationships with God and his children.